DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 }

 var fs = buildFunctions();
-// all are getting same 3 value because there environment is same means they all are referering to same 'i' variable fs[0]();    //3 fs[1]();    //3 fs[2]();    //3
+// all are getting same 3 value because there environment is same means they all are referring to same 'i' variable fs[0]();    //3 fs[1]();    //3 fs[2]();    //3